- 3 minutes

 - Get a feel for the markets you’re interested in by visiting them if possible, or through some targeted desk research.
 HSBC’s International Business Guides can get you started with international insights that can help connect you to new opportunities.

-Be clear about why you want to export to help make your strategy specific.
-You may want to:
+- Be clear about why you want to export to help make your strategy specific.

 - Boost turnover and profits